EBI-Metagenomics/notebooks/README.md

 The extension does two things:
 1. **Allows deeplinking to notebooks.** It watches for a URL querystring parameter, `?jlpath=`, and uses this to forward Jupyter Lab to an internal URI which activates that path.
 This works because Shiny Proxy **does** include the query params in the iframe.
 E.g. browsing to `localhost:8080/app/mgnify-notebook-lab?jlpath=notebooks/home.ipynb` will trigger Jupyter Lab to open the `home.ipynb` notebooks once the application initialises.
 This is a frontend extension in `shiny_proxy_jlab_query_params/src/index.ts`.
 2. **Sets ENV VARs based on query params.** On Jupyter Lab launch, it sends the querystring parameters to a Jupyter Lab "server-side" extension handler.
 The handler takes any querystring params beginning `?jlvar_` and sets corresponding ENV VARs.
 E.g., `?jlvar_MGYS=MGYS007` results in an ENV VAR of `MGYS=MGYS007` being available to any kernels launched after this.
 These ENV VARs can then, of course, be read in Notebooks (e.g. `os.getenv('MGYS')` in Python or `Sys.getenv('MGYS')` in R).
 There are helper utilities for both R and Python, that try to read such an ENV VAR otherwise ask for user input.
-These are in `notebooks-src/notebooks/{Python Examples | R Examples}/lib/variable_utils.{R|Python}`.
+These are in `src/notebooks/{Python Examples | R Examples}/lib/variable_utils.{R|Python}`.

 Together, this means a URL like: `localhost:8080/app/mgnify-notebook-lab?jlpath=notebooks/home.ipynb&jlvar_MGYS=MGYS00005116` will trigger Shiny Proxy to start the container, then open the `home` notebook, and have an MGYS environment variable ready to use in code.

+## Jupyter Lab Extension, for MGnify-specific help
+There is also an extension to render a MGnify-specific help pane and menu inside Jupyter Lab.
+This is in the `mgnify_jupyter_lab_ui` folder.

 ## Testing